google/oboe/docs/GettingStarted.md

     # Build our own native library
     add_library (native-lib SHARED src/main/cpp/native-lib.cpp )

-    # Specify the libraries which our native library is dependent on, including Oboe
-    target_link_libraries (native-lib log oboe)

     # Build the Oboe library
-    set (OBOE_DIR ../../../oboe)
+    set (OBOE_DIR ./oboe)
     add_subdirectory (${OBOE_DIR} ./oboe)

     # Make the Oboe public headers available to our app
     include_directories (${OBOE_DIR}/include)

+    # Specify the libraries which our native library is dependent on, including Oboe
+    target_link_libraries (native-lib log oboe)

+Make sure that the `CMakeLists.txt` file lives next to your module specific build.gradle.

 Now go to `Build->Refresh Linked C++ Projects` to have Android Studio index the Oboe library.

 Verify that your project builds correctly.
 If you have any issues building please [report them here](issues/new).

 # Using Oboe
 Once you've added Oboe to your project you can start using Oboe's features.
 The simplest, and probably most common thing you'll do in Oboe is to create an audio stream.

 ## Creating an audio stream
 Include the Oboe header: